Skip to content

 The biggest surprise at the Netherlands Film Festival Conference was (for me at least) mixed media artist Luna Maurer with Emoticons Don't Have Wrinkles.
 Nominated for best Digital Culture Production, but this aside.

-A performance with special camera helmet and emoticon-makeup through which she pleads with pleasure and passion to introduce friction and discomfort.
+A performance with special camera helmet and emoticon-makeup with which she pleads with pleasure and passion to introduce friction and discomfort.
 This as a resistance against the user-friendliness of the techno-world that packs us in on all sides.
 Friction and collision that does not lead to enmity, but rather makes us feel that we live together.
 Friction as a source of creativity.
 And that's what we do it for, after all.

 A perfect start to the afternoon session Without friction no shine.
 After taking off the helmet, Maurer joined Michael Middelkoop (director of Trauma Porn Club) and Morgan Knibbe (Those Who Feel the Fire Burning).
 A conversation about making urgent films that can cause discomfort.
 In particular, Knibbe sees film as a form of activism.
 He is now working on a documentary about the Olympics that shows the less pretty sides.